LiveIntent/Prebid.js/modules/liveIntentRtdProvider.md

 # Description

-This module extracts segments from `bidRequest.userId.lipbid.segments` enriched by the userID module and injects them in `ortb2.user.data` array entry.
+This module extracts segments from `bidRequest.userId.lipb.segments` enriched by the userID module and injects them in `ortb2.user.data` array entry.

 Please visit [LiveIntent](https://www.liveIntent.com/) for more information.